Casa-Cloud/kubernetes/setup-k8s/theHardWay/readme.md

 ```

-<h3>Step:-4.4 - Generate a kubeconfig file for the kube-scheduler service</h3>
+<h3>Step:-4.4 - Generate a kubeconfig file for the kube-scheduler service - Admin VM</h3>

 ```
 {